-The H-1B visa is a nonimmigrant work visa used by aliens who will be employed temporarily in a specialty occupation.
-Specialty occupation is defined as an occupation that requires highly specialized knowledge and at least a bachelor’s degree in a related field.
+The H1B Visa Specialty Occupation is a nonimmigrant work visa used by aliens who will be employed temporarily in a specialty occupation.
+The specialty occupation is defined as an occupation that requires highly specialized knowledge and at least a bachelor’s degree in a related field.
 In certain cases, documented work experience may be accepted in lieu of a bachelor’s degree.
 Specialty occupation includes accounting, architecture, business specialties, engineering, education, information technology, law, mathematics, medicine and health, physical sciences, social sciences, theology, and arts.
 Other professions may also qualify as specialty occupations.

 Due to the numerous H1B layoffs in recent times, employers must understand their obligations upon termination of H1B workers.
 Employers who dismiss their H1B employees before the end of the approved period of employment are required to pay the transportation cost of returning the aliens to their last place of foreign residence.
 If the H1B worker voluntarily terminates his or her employment prior to the expiration of the H1B status, then the employer is not liable for the alien’s return transportation.
 The USCIS regulations also require the employer who no longer employs the H1B nonimmigrant to notify the USCIS of the termination in writing.

 Ask Olesya Matyushevsky for more important H1B Visa Specialty Occupation information.